emsig/empymod/README.rst

 License information
 ===================

-Copyright 2016-2021 The empymod Developers.
+Copyright 2016-2021 The EMSiG community.

 Licensed under the Apache License, Version 2.0.
 See the LICENSE- and NOTICE-files or the documentation for more information.